Artur Serobyan: Club career

 In August 2021, his loan transfer to BKMA was announced.

 On 1 September 2023, his loan transfer to Portugal's top league club Casa Pia was announced until the end of the 2023–24 season.
 On 10 January 2024, Casa Pia terminated Serobyan's loan and he returned to Ararat-Armenia.

 On 14 January 2025, Serobyan signed for Sheriff Tiraspol on loan.
 On 16 August 2025, Sheriff announced that Serobyan had left the club after his loan deal had been ended by mutual agreement.

+On 12 September 2026, Polish second division club Lechia Gdańsk announced they had reached an agreement with Ararat-Armenia to sign Serobyan on a deal until June 2030, effective from 1 February 2027.

 International career

 Serobyan made his senior international debut for Armenia national team on 24 March 2022 in a friendly game against Montenegro, where he came in off the bench and played the last 20 minutes.